andrewyoder/andrewyoder/README.md

 - 👋 Hi, I’m @andrewyoder
-- 👀 I’m interested in both hardware and software.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning JavaScript via The Odin Project.
+- 🌱 I’m currently building a Node.js API to record "restock alert" emails for a Shopify site.
-- 📫 How to reach me: email andrwydr@aol.com
+- 📫 Email: anyoder@duck.com

 <!---
 andrewyoder/andrewyoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.